olivia-1221/Bookmark/README.md

 # Bookmark 🔖📚

-**What will the application do?** Allow users to log books they’ve read (title, author, date completed), store favorite quotes and bestow each entry with a rating.
+**What will the application do?** Allow users to log books they’ve read (title, author), shelve them according to genre, store favorite quotes, bestow each entry with a rating, and view their reading statistics.

 **Who will use it?** Any reader who wishes!